Thursday, 30 August 2018

 Louise kept her virtue for a time until she was sure that she had fascinated Charles and that

 he had very strong feelings for her.
 Then she let Charles seduce her, possibly after a “mock marriage”.
-Her son by him was born in 1672...
-Charles Lennox, later Duke of Richmond.
+Her son by him was born in 1672, Charles Lennox, later Duke of Richmond.
 Louise got a lot of support from the French ambassador as she was seen as Charles’s chief mistress and having influence over him.
 The French King and Ambassador hoped to use her to promote French interests with Charles now that Minette was dead.
 Charles persuaded Louis XIV to grant her a French title, Duchesse D’Aubigny… in 1673.

 Louise does not come across as very likable.
 Barbara Castlemaine was not a particularly lovable woman, either… She was greedy, had a violent temper and was arrogant and unpleasant.
-However, she had more personality than “Weeping Willow’ Louise who seems to have been a very cool self-regarding woman.
+However, she had more personality than “Weeping Willow’ Louise.
+Louise was a very cool self-regarding woman.
 Charles loved her, but her feelings towards him were probably simply gratitude for his generosity...She was loyal to French interests, and keen to amass a fortune.
 She had a strong hold over her royal lover, in spite of her unpopularity in England as a whole.
 Nell Gwynne mocked her; the people saw her as a French spy and whore… She had some protection from Catherine of Braganza, who was grateful to her for her being polite and showing her some respect.
 She survived the Popish Plot, and maintained her hold on Charles’ affections.
 When he was dying, however she was not allowed to go to him… but she worked behind the scenes to get a priest to come to him so that he could at last declare himself a Catholic.

 Charles said that he died loving her -and she was in his thoughts at the end, though he did also ask his brother to make sure that his other mistress, “Poor Nelly” did not starve.
 James II ensured she had her pension, but Louise had no real protection in England and returned to France.
 She visited England only once or twice, turning up for the coronation of George I. She lost her money from Charles after the 1688 Revolution.
 She did however receive a pension from the King of France…. and died there in 1734…